priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - AWSoM needs hours to run.
 WSA-ENLIL is 1D propagation project to 3D.
 WSA-ENLIL is used indirectly for radiation prediction by operators.
 WSA-ENLIL is making solar wind predictions 24 hours.
 AWSoM needs to be requested and takes too much time.
 - WSA-ENLIL has been running for a long time for past 5 years.
 - AWSoM product is still in its infancy.
 To become operationally delivered.
+- Pipeline without human intervention is already being done for AWSoM to work with M-FLAMPA to eventually give SEP predictions for operators to use.